 - The Scholarship cycle is the start of Summer Day Camp through the end of the school year. - Scholarship participants have a 60% attendance requirement.
 They must attend 60% of a program period in order to keep the scholarship.
-Families will be notified if you are in jeopardy of losing your child's scholarship. - Scholarship applications are accepted year-round with 'new cycle' applications available each year in February.
+Families will be notified if you are in jeopardy of losing your child's scholarship.

+- Families must apply annually for scholarship.
+Scholarship applications are accepted year-round with 'new cycle' applications available each year in February for the upcoming June to June cycle.
 Scholarship funds are limited and are allocated on a first come, first served basis. - Please return your completed scholarship application, including appropriate income verification, to the community center front desk or email to scholarship.parks@seattle.gov. - If scholarship application and financial documents are sent by email BE SURE TO MARK OUT ANY SOCIAL SECURITY NUMBERS.